 My Drawing Tools

 I use simple graphite pencils and a few extra tools to create my artwork.
-Pencil can be manipulated into expressing anything you can see or imagine.
-Here are the tools I use.
+Pencil can be manipulated into expressing anything you can see or imagine, and here are the tools I use to do that.

 1/2" Angle Shader for filling and shading large areas.

-Alvin Rotary Lead Pointer to sharpen my leads.
+Alvin Rotary Lead Pointerto to sharpen my leads.
 Make sure you get the model that works with your lead holder.

 - F. Blow Bulb for blowing off loose graphite and eraser crumbs.
 The kind I use is meant for cleaning out technical pens, but there are cheaper alternatives.
 The kind of blow bulb used to blow dust off a camera lens works great, and a "snot sucker" for babies can be used to "blow" instead of "suck."
 Sorry to be so graphic about the snot sucking contraption, but they're cheap so it's something you needed to know. :)

-- G. Type Writer Erasers are impossible to find now, but the
+- G. Type Writer Erasers are impossible to find now, and I need to update my tool photo!
+However, the

 Perfection Eraser by Faber-Castell looks promising.
 The best thing about the original was that you could sharpen them in a pencil sharpener to a very fine point, and that's what this one is built for too.
 There are a few bad reviews about this eraser on the Dick Blick page, but it sounds to me as if those people would have had the same complaint about the original typewriter eraser.
 If you're trying to erase into thick graphite hatching, you'll have to remove some of the graphite first by tapping the area with a kneaded eraser or the graphite will smudge.
 This is true for any "hard" eraser because graphite is very slick.
 (It's even used as a lubricant.)
 A kneaded eraser is sticky and erases by lifting the graphite off the paper.
 So, remember to lift first, and rub second.